ambitus/linux-containers/examples/express-gateway/README.md

 ```
 ## Testing express-gateway with z/OS Connect config

-To see a “raw” response, point your browser at the express-gateway on ZCX:
+To see a “raw” response, point your browser at the express-gateway on ZCX, and request the OpenAPI description of the policy API from z/OS Connect EE:

 `http://<my-zcx-host>:4080/policy/api-docs`